 In an interesting discussion thread on Facebook, people were discussing how they handle requests from strangers.
 Some said they send a reply to the invitation, requesting the sender to explain how they know each other or why they want to connect.
 The response rate to those emails was mixed.
 As a business owner, accepting invitations from people you don’t know may not bother you, these are leads, right?
 But even LinkedIn is seeing it’s share of spam accounts, so be aware.

-You may choose to send a reply message in which you’ve copied the instructions above.
-Your message might also explain your logic for not connecting with people you do not know.
+You may choose to send a reply message in which you explain your preference that people follow you rather than connect.
+You might also explain your logic for not connecting with people you do not know.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.